-For more spoken word videos from live events in Melbourne, subscribe to our channel.
+For more videos, please subscribe to our YouTube channel.

 Charlotte Raymond first discovered spoken word when on exchange in Madrid.
 Since then she has dabbled in the Melbourne poetry scene, hoping to get more involved.
 Studying a Masters of Social Work, she is a big fan of critical reflection with her poetic influences stemming from the world around her.
 She enjoys hobbies that speak directly to her soul and making terrible puns.
 She is currently writing a vegan cookbook, ‘Beets By Ray.’